In Exercises 7–10, explain how you should interpret a decision th... | Channels for Pearson+

 Textbook Question

-In Exercises 7–10, explain how you should interpret a decision that rejects the null hypothesis.
+In Exercises 7–10, explain how you should interpret a decision that fails to reject the null hypothesis.

 A nonprofit consumer organization says that the standard deviation of the starting prices of its top-rated vehicles for a recent year is no more than $2900.